In keeping with the security objectives of the SCDOR, the following browsers are currently supported by our website:

 No, there is not a limited amount or percentage a corporation can carry forward to the next tax year.

 Yes.
-This information should be updated each year on the annual report (Schedule D) when filing your corporate tax return.
-If there is a change in officers after your return has been filed, you may send a copy of the minutes indicating the changes to:SCDOR
+This information should be updated each year on the annual report (Schedule D) when filing your Corporate Tax return.
+If there is a change in officers after your return has been filed, you may send a copy of the minutes indicating the changes to:South Carolina Department of Revenue

 A composite return is filed using an

 SC1040 SC Individual Income Tax Return.
-The heading states the name, address, and FEIN of the partnership, S corporation or LLC.
-There is no need to use "Composite Return for" or "Shareholders/Partners of" in the name.
+The heading states the name, address, and FEIN of the Partnership, S Corporation or LLC.
+Do not use "Composite Return for" or "Shareholders/Partners of" in the name.
 Mark the box for filing a composite return.
 Mark "Single" filing status.

 NOTE: Corporate partners and members may not participate in composite returns.